-- Have an Emergency Kit ready. - If an earthquake occurs, evacuate any low lying areas, especially around the beaches. - When water recedes from the coastline, leave the beach immediately. - Before a Tsunami - After an earthquake, listen to the radio/TV for tsunami warnings. - If a tsunami warning is issued, leave immediately and get to high ground.
+- Have an emergency kit ready. - If an earthquake occurs, evacuate any low lying areas, especially around the beaches. - When water recedes from the coastline, leave the beach immediately. - After an earthquake, listen to the radio/TV for tsunami warnings. - If a tsunami warning is issued, leave immediately and get to high ground.